BBN-Q/libaps2/doc/installation.rst

 (http://github.com/BBN-Q/libaps2).
 Click on 'releases' to find the latest binaries.
 We provide MATLAB wrappers to this library, but the APS2 may be used with any software that can call a C-API DLL.
 To use the MATLAB driver, simply add the path of the unzipped driver to your MATLAB path.
+The driver depends on other shared libraries, for example HDF5 and the gcc libstdc++ from MinGW-w64.
+We include these DLL's with the Windows releases and they need be in the same folder as the driver to ensure they can by dynamically loaded with the libaps2 driver [#f2]_.

 The BBN APS2 has advanced sequencing capabilities.
 Fully taking advantage of these capabilities may require use of higher-level languages which can be